 Storage: These cookies are best served the day they’re made, since over time, they’ll lose their slightly crunchy crusts.
 You can store the batter up to five days in the refrigerator and bake them off as desired.

 Notes: Unsweetened coconut is available in shops that specialize in ethnic ingredients and in natural food stores.
-It’s also available online at Bob’s Red Mill, King Arthur, and Amazon.
+It’s also available online on Amazon.

 I’ve not tried this recipe using sweetened coconut flakes since it often contains additives and preservatives.
 So do try to seek out unsweetened shredded coconut, which is sometimes called dessicated coconut.